 At age 20, Jennifer lost her mother to suicide.
 That set a course in motion that allowed her to informally help other bereavement survivors process and find meaning in their loss.
-Empathizing with their suffering and having seen the other side, she is honored and humbled to help others navigate their courses across the pain to a shore of peace.
+Empathizing with their suffering and having seen the other side, she is honored and humbled to help others navigate their courses across the pain and guilt to a shore of peace.

 Through experiencing various challenging life circumstances, Jennifer sought out ways to overcome her own mental and emotional roadblocks that were keeping her from living her best life.
 She found Martha Beck’s books, tools and teachings to be just what she needed.